borjaf696/Fast-mRMR/Fast-mRMR/Readme.md

-Welcome to the fast-mRMR wiki!
+Welcome to the fast-mRMR MPI wiki!

 This is an improved implementation of the classical feature selection method: minimum Redundancy and Maximum Relevance (mRMR); presented by Peng in [1].